medialab/minet/docs/cli.md

                                 Serialization format for scraped/extracted data.
                                 Defaults to `csv`.
   -m, --max-depth MAX_DEPTH     Maximum depth for the crawl.
-  -n, --normalized-url-cache    Whether to normalize url cache when using
+  -n, --normalized-url-cache    Whether to normalize url cache used to assess if
-                                -u/--visit-urls-only-once.
+                                some url was already visited.
   -O, --output-dir OUTPUT_DIR   Output directory.
 Defaults to `crawl`.
   -t, --threads THREADS         Number of threads to use.
 You can use `0` if you
                                 want the crawler to remain completely